Art of Science, 2023

 Art of Science challenges UCSB researchers —undergraduates, graduate students, and post-docs — to express the joy of scientific discovery through aesthetics.
 The images on exhibit here were selected by a panel of judges, and by popular vote, based on their artistic excellence as well as scientific or technical interest.

 UCSB Library is proud to showcase these eye-opening and defining intersections of art and science.
-On display are winning entries that include 1st, 2nd, and 3rd place, five honorable mentions, "People's Choice,” “Best Caption,” and the winner of a brand new competition category, "Best Data Visualization,” developed with the Library’s Research Data Services Department.
+On display are winning entries that include 1st, 2nd, and 3rd place, five honorable mentions, "People's Choice,” “Best Caption,” and the winner of a new competition category, "Best Data Visualization,” developed with the Library’s Research Data Services Department.

 The Art of Science is a collaboration between the Schuller Lab, the Center for Science and Engineering Partnerships, the California Nanosystems Institute, College of Creative Studies, Santa Barbara Museum of Art, and UCSB Library.